effectfully-ou/sketches/poly-traversable/README.md

   setField :: Proxy# n -> r -> t -> UpdTy r n t
 ```

 That has unidirectional type inference and with the technique described above we can make it bidirectional.
 Also this should solve the phantom arguments problem described in the wiki, but I didn't check.
+I guess we'll need to move `DeterminesShapeOf` to the `Upd` type class itself.